 Public Debt and Relative Prices in a Cross-Section of Countriesby Vahagn Galstyan (with Adnan Velic)

-This project examines the effects of debt and distortionary labor taxation on the long-run behavior of the relative price of nontraded goods.
-At the theoretical level, in a two-sector open economy model it demonstrates that higher public debt, associated with higher taxation, contracts labor supply in both traded and nontraded goods sectors.
+This project examines the effects of debt and distortionary labour taxation on the long-run behavior of the relative price of nontraded goods.
+At the theoretical level, in a two-sector open economy model it demonstrates that higher public debt, associated with higher taxation, contracts labour supply in both traded and nontraded goods sectors.
 Relative prices move inversely with respect to the shifts of relative supply, which, in turn, depend on relative factor intensities.
 At the empirical level, for a panel of advanced economies, it finds statistically significant effects of public debt and taxes on the relative price of nontraded goods, with higher debt and taxes associated with higher relative prices.

 Banks Credit and Productivity Growthby Fadi Hassan (with Filippo di Mauro and Gianmarco Ottaviano)